stashed/postgres/docs/standalone.md

 **Stop Taking Backup of the Old Database:**

-At first, let's stop taking any further backup of the old database so that no backup is taken during restore process.
+At first, let's stop taking any further backup of the old database so that no backup is taken during the restore process.
 We are going to pause the `BackupConfiguration` crd that we had created to backup the `sample-postgres` database.
 Then, Stash will stop taking any further backup for this database.

 Let's pause the `sample-postgres-backup` BackupConfiguration,